Announcing marimo AI:

 Deployable and Reproducible

-One of marimo’s greatest strengths is its flexibility in how notebooks can be executed and deployed.
-Unlike traditional notebooks that are primarily designed for interactive development, marimo notebooks can seamlessly transition from exploration to production deployment without requiring rewrites or complex packaging steps.
+One of marimo’s greatest strengths is that notebooks double as reusable and deployable software artifacts.
+Unlike traditional notebooks, marimo notebooks can seamlessly transition from exploration to production deployment without requiring rewrites or complex packaging steps.

 You can run your marimo notebook as a clean, interactive web application.
 When you run marimo run notebook.py, marimo strips away the development interface and presents your notebook as a polished app that end users can interact with through widgets and controls you’ve defined.